Andreas Bouchalakis: Nottingham Forest

 After a trial in pre-season, Bouchalakis signed a 3-year contract with EFL Championship club Nottingham Forest in July 2017.
 As Forest and Olympiacos had the same owner, there was no transfer fee.
 He scored twice on his league debut as Forest won 4–3 away to Brentford on 12 August.
 He played regularly in the first half of the season but lost his place under new manager Aitor Karanka.

 Return to Olympiacos

 Bouchalakis rejoined Olympiacos in July 2018.
 On 23 August 2018, he scored with a header from Kostas Fortounis' free kick to help Olympiacos beat Burnley 3–1 at home in the first leg of the 2018–19 Europa League play-off round; it was his first goal in UEFA competitions.
 On 31 March 2019, he scored his first goal of the 2018–19 Super League season to beat Atromitos 2–1.
 On 1 March 2020, Bouchalakis latched on to the second Mathieu Valbuena's assist in the game, to score a second for Olympiacos in a 2–0 home game against Panetolikos, head into the 2019–20 playoffs with an undefeated 26 matches' record.
 It was his first goal for the season.

+Hertha BSC

+On 31 August 2023, Bouchalakis signed a two-year contract with Hertha BSC in Germany.
+On 16 May 2025, Hertha announced that Bouchalakis would leave the club upon the expiry of his contract on June 30.